-A third concept of interest to developers is threat modeling.
+The third concept of interest to developers is threat modeling.
 This is the practice of identifying and analyzing architectural vulnerabilities and then designing focused countermeasures to annihilate potential threats.
 A deep understanding of threat modeling allows a developer to think like a hacker.
 It is a significant change from a shift-right security mindset to a shift-left mentality.

-Astute CIOs will point out the upside of threat modeling to developers: the process targets the early or design phases of a project, which means that the possibility of re-designing conceptual frameworks during the later stages of the project is markedly reduced.
+Astute CISOs will point out the upside of threat modeling to developers: the process targets the early or design phases of a project, which means that the possibility of re-designing conceptual frameworks during the later stages of the project is markedly reduced.

-A successful integration of threat modeling into the developer experience involves identifying the client databases and code libraries to be protected.
+Successful integration of threat modeling into the developer experience involves identifying the client databases and code libraries to be protected.
 Developers will also need to analyze the components of an application such as trust boundaries, privileged code, and key attack vectors.
 A threat library with a rating system is crucial to identifying threat agent archetypes.

-When developers can appreciate the implications of key security concepts, they are empowered to understand the “secure from the start” nature of shift-left methodology.
+When developers can appreciate the implications of key security concepts, they are empowered to understand the “secure from the start” nature of the shift-left methodology.
 In this vein, companies are showing an increasing inclination to pay for secure coding training for developers, believing that it is an investment well spent.